amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 in this new environment.
 Mu procedures are similar, but the new frame's parent is the frame in which the `mu` is called, not the frame in which it was created.

-61A Scheme also has macro procedures, which must be defined with the `define-macro` special form.
+MiScheme also has macro procedures, which must be defined with the `define-macro` special form (MiScheme does not support the standard `define-syntax` and `syntax-rules`).
 Macros work similarly to lambdas, except that they pass the argument expressions in the call expression into the macro instead of the evaluated arguments and they then evaluate the expression the macro returns in the calling environment afterwards.
-The modified process for evaluating macro call expressions is:
+The modified process for evaluating macro call expressions
+is:

 1. Evaluate the operator.
 If it is not a macro procedure, follow the normal call expression steps.